oracle/docker-images/OracleWebCenterSites/README.md

 To set up an Oracle Database Docker container, you must first update the environment file which is passed as a parameter in the command that starts the database container.

 ##### 1. Update the Environment File
-Update the environment **db.env.list** file, to define the parameters, which is located at `../docker-images-master/OracleWebCenterSites/dockerfiles/db.env.list`.
+Update the environment `db.env.list` file, to define the parameters, which is located at `../docker-images-master/OracleWebCenterSites/dockerfiles/`.

-db.env.list file details:
+`db.env.list` file details:
 ```
    DB_SID=ORCLCDB
    DB_PDB=ORCLPDB1
    DB_DOMAIN=localdomain
 ```
 ##### 2. Start the Database Container

-To start a database container run these commands:
+To run Database container, go to `dockerfiles` folder located at `../docker-images-master/OracleWebCenterSites/` and run the following command:

 ```
-   $ cd ../docker-images-master/OracleWebCenterSites/dockerfiles

    $ docker run -d --name <container_name> --network=<network_name> -p <database_listener_port>:1521 -p <enterprise_manager_port>:5500 --env-file <environment_file> <repo_name:tag_name>
 ```
 Sample command: